 - The right commercial potential.
 You need a differentiated value proposition, a good understanding of market access, and a personalized healthcare strategy that includes diagnostics and biomarkers.

-Early-phase studies by biotech and specialty pharma companies increasingly are going beyond proof of concept, adding enrichment cohorts in expansion Phase I or Phase II studies.
-Organizations are using efficacy data to expand their Phase I/II designs and initiate discussions with the FDA regarding accelerated pathways.
+Early-phase studies by biotech and specialty pharma companies increasingly are going beyond proof of concept, adding enrichment cohorts in expansion Phase 1 or Phase 2 studies.
+Organizations are using efficacy data to expand their Phase 1/2 designs and initiate discussions with the FDA regarding accelerated pathways.
 For small and midsize companies, it’s important to understand not only what the budget allows, but also how to be nimble enough within study designs to explore additional indications in parallel if the investigative drug demonstrates efficacy in other tumor types.

 Unlike studies of cytotoxic chemotherapies, which often rely on a traditional 3+3 design, investigations of immuno-oncology products that target tumor mutations may be better suited to a basket study design.
 Basket studies concentrate on a specific mutation found in the tumor, regardless of where the cancer originated.
 Such a study might be appropriate if the interest is in studying the effect of a specific treatment within a particular biomarker-positive group of patients.